-Health professionals conduct research; improve or develop concepts, theories and operational methods; and apply scientific knowledge relating to medicine, nursing, dentistry, veterinary medicine, biomedical engineering, pharmacy, and promotion of health.
+Health professionals conduct research; improve or develop concepts, theories and operational methods; and apply scientific knowledge relating to medicine, nursing, health diagnostic and promotion of health, health therapy and miscellaneous health related professions.

-Tasks performed by workers in this sub-major group usually include: conducting research and obtaining scientific knowledge through the study of human and animal disorders and illnesses and ways of treating them; analyzing and designing solutions to problems in biology and medicine, with the goal of improving the quality and effectiveness of patient care; advising on or applying preventive and curative measures, or promoting health; preparing scientific papers and reports.
+Tasks performed by workers in this sub-major group usually include: conducting research and obtaining scientific knowledge through the study of human and animal disorders and illnesses and ways of treating them; analysing and designing solutions to problems in biology and medicine, with the goal of improving the quality and effectiveness of patient care; advising on or applying preventive and curative measures, or promoting health; preparing scientific papers and reports.
 Supervision of other workers may be included.